sinamalakouti/CDDMSL/README.md

 ## Pre-trained files

-Please download pre-trained parameters from Google Drive here (will be updated soon) You can find checkpoints required for both training and evaluation in the google drive.
+Please download pre-trained parameters from Google Drive [here]([url](https://drive.google.com/drive/folders/1KrXv2KgX5dIBBuPglYsc13oIjh7HRzcG)) (will be updated soon to cover all parameters)
+You can find checkpoints required for both training and evaluation in the google drive.
 Some of the available parameters are:
 - RegionCLIP pretrained parameters
 - Text Embedding (VOC)